m4ttsch/omscs-notes-notes/computer-networks/transport-and-application-layers.md

 In this example, we have three hosts A, B and C. Host C and A initiate two and one HTTP sessions to server B, respectively.
 Hosts C and A assign port numbers to their connections independently of one another.
 Host C assigns port numbers 26145 and 7532.
 In case Host A assigns the same port number as C, host B will still be able to demultiplex incoming data from the two connections because the connections are associated with different source IP addresses.

-**Let’s add a final note about web servers and persistent HTTP.** Let's assume, we have a webserver listening for connection requests at port 80.
+**Let's add a final note about web servers and persistent HTTP.** Let's assume, we have a webserver listening for connection requests at port 80.
 Clients send their initial connection requests and their subsequent data with destination port 80.
 The webserver is able to demultiplex incoming data based on their unique source IP addresses and source port numbers.
 The client and the server maybe persistent HTTP, in which case, they exchange HTTP messages via the same server socket.
 The client and the server maybe using non-persistent HTTP, where for every request and response, a new TCP connection and a new socket are created and closed for every response/request.
 In the second case, a busy webserver may experience severe performance impact.

 **_As we have seen, UDP and TCP use port numbers to identify the sending application and destination application.
-Why don’t UDP and TCP just use process IDs rather than define port numbers?_**
+Why don't UDP and TCP just use process IDs rather than define port numbers?_**

 Process IDs are specific to operating systems and therefore using process IDs rather than a specially defined port would make the protocol operating system dependent.
-Also, a single process can set up multiple channels of communications and so using the process ID as the destination identifier wouldn’t be able to properly demultiplex, Finally, having processes listen on well-known ports (like 80 for http) is an important convention.
+Also, a single process can set up multiple channels of communications and so using the process ID as the destination identifier wouldn't be able to properly demultiplex, Finally, having processes listen on well-known ports (like 80 for http) is an important convention.

 ## A word about the UDP protocol

 This lecture is primarily focused on TCP.
-Before exploring more topics on the TCP protocol let’s briefly talk about UDP.
+Before exploring more topics on the TCP protocol let's briefly talk about UDP.

 UDP is: a) an unreliable protocol as it lacks the mechanisms that TCP has in place and b) a connectionless protocol that does not require the establishment of a connection (e.g. threeway handshake) before sending packets.

-The above description doesn’t sound so promising... so why do we have UDP at the first place?
+The above description doesn't sound so promising... so why do we have UDP at the first place?
 Well, it turns out that it is exactly the lack of those mechanisms that make UDP more desirable in some cases.

 Specifically UDP offers less delays and better control over sending data because with UDP we have: